sigurdsfs/BayesianModelsPhdCourse/README.md

 # Bayesian Models: Minds, Brains & Behavior

+## Overview
-Welcome to the course materials for **Bayesian Models of Minds, Brains, & Behavior**, hosted at Hvidovre Hospital / Copenhagen, May 2025.
-This repository contains interactive notebooks, Quarto slides, and Binder support to help you learn Bayesian modeling in a hands-on and intuitive way.
+Welcome to the course materials and information for **Bayesian Models of Minds, Brains, & Behavior**, hosted at Hvidovre Hospital / Copenhagen, May 2025.

+This Github repository contains interactive notebooks, slides, and Binder support to help you learn Bayesian modeling in a hands-on and intuitive way.

 ## Launch in Binder
 Click below to launch an interactive Jupyter environment (no installation required):